THE ERICKSON & LANNING TRAINER CERTIFICATION INSTITUTE

 Support sustainable, school-wide change in teaching and learning.

-This program is designed for educators who are ready to take the next step in their professional journey and:
+This program is designed for educators who are ready to take the next step in their professional journey.
+It is ideal for those who want to:

 ✔ Lead Concept-Based curriculum design and implementation within their school or organization